swellaby/generator-swell/docs/USAGE-OVERVIEW.md

 # Usage Overview
 This generator is for creating a variety of Node.js, Angular (planned), and Aurelia (planned) projects.
-All projects use TypeScript, gulp, mocha, eslint, jshint, and more.
+All projects use TypeScript, gulp, mocha, eslint, tslint, and more.
 See the documentation below for details about using the generator.
 The following types of projects are supported:

 - [Boilerplate files only][boilerplate-doc-url]